Starting and customizing Galaxy on Terra

 Size your compute power appropriately

 You pay a fixed amount while Galaxy is running, whether or not you do active calculations.
 The cost is based on the compute power of your virtual machine or cluster, not on how much computation is being done.
 So you want to have enough power to do your computations in a reasonable amount of time, but not a lot of extra that you pay for but don't use.
-Note: Terra automatically pauses a notebook after twenty minutes of inactivity.

 You can also delete your Galaxy VM by clicking on the Galaxy logo in the workspace side panel and selecting the Delete button at the bottom.